dominique-mueller/hugo-installer/README.md

 ### Configure binary path (optional)

-The optional `--destination` CLI parameter can be used to define into which folder the Hugo binary will be placed within.
+The `--destination` CLI parameter can be used to define the folder into which the Hugo binary will be placed.
 For example:

 ``` json
 {